containerum/containerum-docs/content/kubernetes/_index.md

 ---

 # Kubernetes Installation Overview
 This section describes how to bootstrap a high availability Kubernetes cluster from scratch.
-Make sure that your VMs meet the [requirements] (/kubernetes/prerequisites) and then proceed to [installation instructions](/kubernetes/installation/1cfssl).
+Make sure that your VMs meet the hardware [requirements](/kubernetes/prerequirements) and environment [prerequisites](/kubernetes/prerequisites) and then proceed to [installation instructions](/kubernetes/installation/).